dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 > We can also invert the control of the above using visitor pattern (https://en.wikipedia.org/wiki/Visitor_pattern) which I'm to detail in the next post.

-The most inquisitive of us probably wondered how we can do more complex branching and encountered pattern matching in such languages as Haskell, Scala, OCaml and Rust:
+The most inquisitive of us all probably wondered how we can do more complex branching and encountered pattern matching in such languages as Haskell, Scala, OCaml and Rust:

 ```scala
 def listMatch(lst: List[Int]): String = lst match {